Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Look for something with a separate laptop pocket and a separate pocket for your liquids quart bag.

-A pashmina or blanket scarf can double as a scarf for cold weather and a lightweight travel blanket.
+- Pashmina shawl or blanket scarf: A shawl or blanket scarf can double as a warm layer for cold weather or a cozy blanket for comfort while traveling.

 If you’re not going to sleep, you’ll need something to keep you busy.